jakeklassen/text-adventure-engine/README.md

 # Text Adventure Engine Using Node.js

 **NOTE** This is being rewritten in TypeScript.
-This is me publishing a 2 year old repo to github.
+I'm publishing a 2 year old gitlab repo to github.

 This engine parses and executes data driven design documents in JSON.